sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Web_Development/Ruby_Development/Ruby_Debugger.md

 ## Automatic Code Reloading

-If there is a debug session every file you edit and save will be reloaded from the interpreter.
-This allows to debug and change a ruby application without restarting.
+If there is a debug session, every file you edit and save will be reloaded from the interpreter.
+This allows you to debug and change a ruby application without restarting.
 While this is a convenient feature, there are some drawbacks to consider:

 * The code reload does not affect the current stack trace.
 The current stack frame will not be reentered and will be finished with the old code.
-So, if you change the code of a method this method will be finished with old code and the next call to this method will use the new code.
+So, if you change the code of a method, this method will be finished with old code, and the next call to this method will use the new code.
 That means that Drop to Frame functionality is not available.

-*   The interpreter reloads the file with the updated content and therefore also executes the code at the main level.
+* The interpreter reloads the file with the updated content and, therefore, also executes the code at the main level.
 That might turn the application in an undesirable state.

 * You cannot delete methods by reloading.

 ## Debugging in Ruby gems/libraries

-To add a breakpoint to a file not inside the workspace (under the project), you'll need to choose File > Open File... and then navigate to the external file.
-At that point you can toggle breakpoints in the left-hand gutter as with a file inside the workspace.
+To add a breakpoint to a file, not inside the workspace (under the project), you'll need to choose File > Open File... and then navigate to the external file.
+At that point, you can toggle breakpoints in the left-hand gutter as with a file inside the workspace.